Azure-Samples/cognitive-services-speech-sdk/samples/batch/batch-ingestion-client/Setup/guide.md

 6. You will also need the region, so make a note of that too.
 7. You need to decide on the operating mode [read next section]

-To test your the set up we reccomend you use [Microsoft Azure Storage Explorer](https://azure.microsoft.com/features/storage-explorer/).
+To test your the set up we recommend you use [Microsoft Azure Storage Explorer](https://azure.microsoft.com/features/storage-explorer/).

 ### Operating Mode

-Audio files can be processed either by the v3 API (batch) or our Speech SDK (real time).
+Audio files can be processed either by the V3 API (batch) or our Speech SDK (real time).
 Both operations are wrapped and implemented in serverless and although seamless to the user there are sublte differences.
-The goal of this section is to explain the pros and cons of these options.
+In this section we enumerate those differences to serve as pros and cons of these options.

 #### Batch Mode

-In this mode you will experience the following
+In this mode audio files will be processed in batches.
+Internally the Azure Function will raise a transcription request periodically with all the files that have been requested up to that point.
+If the number of files is large then multiple of such requests will be raised.
+You will experience the following behavior:

 1. Low Azure Function costs [2 Azure Functions will coordinate the process and run for milliseconds]
 2. Diarization and Sentiment [offered in Batch Mode only]